Peterhead: Academy

 Peterhead Academy houses around 1,300 pupils and the school is split into six houses (Arbuthnot, Buchan, Craigewan, Grange, Marischal and Slains), with all the names associated with areas of the town.
 The school has pupils coming from surrounding villages such as Boddam, Cruden Bay, Hatton, Inverugie, Rora, St Fergus and Crimond.
-The academy's motto is "Domus Super Petram Aedificata" (A House Built on a Rock).
+The academy's motto is Domus Super Petram Aedificata, meaning "A House Built on a Rock" – a reference to the parable in Matthew 7:24-27.
 The academy is one of Scotland's largest schools at over 22,920 m2 of gross internal floor area.
-The school has multiple subjects such as ICT, English, French/German, technical, engineering, art, home economics, and many more.

 The building is split in two distinct designs.
 The older section of the school was built before the Second World War, whilst the newer section of the school with hexagonal designs came after.
 The latter section of the school shares space with the town's community centre, theatre and sports facilities.

 Primary and specialist schools

-Peterhead has six primary schools (Clerkhill, Buchanhaven, Meethill, Dales Park, Central, Burnhaven).
+Peterhead has six primary schools: Clerkhill, Buchanhaven, Meethill, Dales Park, Central and Burnhaven.

 There is one special school, Anna Ritchie, which caters for most specific learning difficulties, autism and other disabilities.

+The former North School, on King Street, closed in 1981.
+It has been converted into a business.